Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Experiments

-\paragraph{Training.} We optimise using Adam with learning rate $10^{-3}$ for 1000--5000 epochs with batch size 64.
+\paragraph{Training.} We optimise with Adam, learning rate $10^{-3}$, batch size $64$, for $1000$--$5000$ epochs.
 Each chart autoencoder is trained only on points assigned to its domain $U_i$.
-We use reconstruction loss only, with no explicit cocycle regularisation.
-This tests our theoretical prediction (Lemma~\ref{lemma:cocycle-from-reconstruction}) that cocycle consistency emerges automatically from reconstruction.
+We use reconstruction loss alone, with no explicit cocycle regularisation, testing the prediction of Corollary~\ref{cor:cocycle-from-recon}.
+All experiments are repeated over $5$ random seeds; we report mean $\pm$ standard deviation.